alexanderkoller/aaba/README.md

 java -jar arranger-1.0.jar -o <outputfile.abc> <inputfile.abc>
 ```

 Replace `<inputfile.abc>` by the file that contains your melody and chords in [ABC notation](http://abcnotation.com/).
 As an example, have a look at the file [down_our_way.abc](https://github.com/alexanderkoller/arranger/blob/master/down_our_way.abc) in this repository.
+The notation of the chords is documented [here](https://alexanderkoller.github.io/arranger/javadoc/de/saar/coli/arranger/Chord.ChordType.html).

 Replace `<outputfile.abc>` by the name of the file to which you want the arrangement to be written.
 If you don't specify an output file name, `arranged.abc` will be used by default.

 ## ABC music notation